How Loan Officers Qualify Borrowers

 The Importance Of Income In The Qualification And Pre-Approval Process:

-• If there are any questions on income, the loan officer should do a verification of employment prior to issuing a pre-approval
+• If there are any doubts about the income, loan officers should verify employment before issuing a pre-approval.

-• Loan officers need to take 5% of non-medical collection accounts that are greater than $2,000 and use that as monthly debt in the debt to income ratio calculations
+• Loan officers must include 5% of non-medical collection accounts over $2,000 as monthly debt in debt-to-income ratio calculations, even if the borrower isn’t making payments.

-Many will request that collection accounts and charge-offs be paid off even though HUD does not require it.
+• Some mortgage companies may require collection accounts and charge-offs to be paid off, even if HUD does not mandate it.

 Automated Underwriting System